 I heard more than ten languages spoken as we moved through those incredible trees and huge wild plants—people from all over the world travel to such places in search of a bit of awe.

-Exploring nature brings us a little closer together to each other, and it reminds us of how easy it is to turn our attention towards things that can help us share this wonderful planet.
+Exploring nature brings us a little closer together to each other, and it reminds us of how easy it is to turn our attention toward things that can help us share this wonderful planet.

 “Keep close to Nature’s heart… and break clear away, once in a while, and climb a mountain or spend a week in the woods.
 Wash your spirit clean”.
 John Muir